mattan42/ModernCMakeTutorial/Stage 2/Solution/README.md

 - How we can utilize `add_subdirectory` to create more modular CMake environments, without having all the logic cramped into one `CMakeLists.txt` file.
 - How the `PRIVATE` and `PUBLIC` scope keywords matter when linking against different targets.

+# Extra Notes

+> [!WARNING]
+> Throughout the solution, the CMake variable `${PROJECT_NAME}` was used.
+However, this is considered not the best practice.
+As soon as one CMake files builds more than 1 or 2 targets, or in the case of a `CMakeLists.txt` which can be used both as a root project and from an `add_subdirectory`, using the `PROJECT_NAME` variable can cause bugs.
+> The general advice I have here is - use it carefully when you know what you are doing.